Understanding the Advantages and Disadvantages of Using Robot Cleaners With Mop

 When you are ready to pick up a smart vacuum and mop, the goal is to pick the right one - after all, the right robot mop vacuum isn't just about picking the coolest gadget on the shelf.
 Here’s a quick guide to help you find the perfect match:

 First, floor type matters.
-If you have different floor materials at home, especially plush carpets and rugs, you'll want to ensure the auto vacuum has powerful suction to effectively clean dirt from between fibers.
+If you have different floor materials at home, especially plush carpets and rugs, you'll want to ensure the auto vacuum has powerful suction to effectively clean dirt from between fibres.
 An accurate virtual barrier function is also important to protect your carpets, unless the model has an auto-lift mopping feature like the DEEBOT T20 OMNI.
 Models that are able to identify different floor materials and transition into a matching cleaning mode can save you the worry of potential damage to your floors.

 Next, check out the mapping functionality.
 Robotic vacuum cleaners with enhanced mapping function, whether it uses cameras, lasers, or dToF sensors, can scan and learn your home's layout more accurately and plan a more efficient cleaning route.
 From cleaning specific areas, setting no-go zones, automatically recharge and resume cleaning, you can easily manage and give commands via the app.